NVIDIAGameWorks/kaolin/examples/tutorial/physics/physics_overview.md

 $v_{i+1} = v_i + \Delta t a_i \rightarrow v_{i+1} = v_i + \Delta t M^{-1}(f_{int}(x_i) + f_{ext})$

-There are other explicit time integration schemes as well (like Runge-Kutta (RK2, RK4) and more). *However*, the problem with explicit integrators are that they require very time timesteps and are inherently unstable for elastodynamics.
+There are other explicit time integration schemes as well (like Runge-Kutta (RK2, RK4) and more). *However*, the problem with explicit integrators is that they require very small timesteps and are inherently unstable for elastodynamics.

 Therefore, in Simplicits, we use an implicit time-integrator where $x_{i+1}(v_{i+1}), v_{i+1}(x_{i+1})$.
 There are several options (such as Implicit Euler, BDF2, and more) from which we pick implicit euler: